How to Avoid These Common Spring Gardening Problems

 Provide the Correct Amount of Water By Bottom-Watering Your Seedlings

 It is typically best to bottom-water seedlings by watering them with a tray underneath their cell trays.
-This prevents overhead watering and drowning them and causing them to be water-heavy and falling over.
+This prevents overhead watering and drowning them, causing them to be water-heavy and fall over.

 • Watch for signs of stressed-out seedlings.